 - Let the papers dry.
 If you wish, you could create a collage using bits from each page or simply enjoy the rubbings as they are.

-Did you try this sample lesson plan with your children at home?
-What textures did you use for your rubbings craft?
+Did you try this rubbings craft with your child?
+What textures did you use?
 Let us know in the comments box below.